MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-pcwunregister.md

 # PcwUnregister function

 ## -description

-The <b>PcwUnregister</b> function unregisters the provider of the specified counter set.
+The `PcwUnregister` function closes the registration of the specified counterset.

 ## -parameters

 ### -param Registration [in]

-A pointer to the registration being removed.
+A pointer to the registration being closed.

 ## -remarks

-The <b>PcwUnregister</b> function unregisters the provider of the specified counter-set.
-Instances owned by the counter-set registration are automatically destroyed.
-These instances should not be touched by the provider while the counter set is being unregistered, or accessed after the counter set is unregistered.
+The `PcwUnregister` function closes the registration of the specified counterset.
+Instances owned by the counterset registration are automatically destroyed.
+These instances should not be accessed by the provider while the counter set is being unregistered or after the counter set is unregistered.

 Before the provider uses this function, the provider must call the <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/wdm/nf-wdm-pcwregister">PcwRegister</a> function to create a registration.

+If using the `CTRPP` code generation tool, the developer will typically use the CTRPP-generated Unregister function instead of calling PcwUnregister directly.

 ## -see-also

 <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/wdm/nf-wdm-pcwregister">PcwRegister</a>